getzola/zola/docs/content/documentation/content/shortcodes.md

 An inline {{/* youtube(id="dQw4w9WgXcQ", autoplay=true, class="youtube") */}} shortcode
 ```

-Note that if you want to have some content that looks like a shortcode but not have Gutenberg try to render it,
+Note that if you want to have some content that looks like a shortcode but not have Zola try to render it,
 you will need to escape it by using `{{/*` and `*/}}` instead of `{{` and `}}`.

 ### Shortcodes with body